Solder paste: Composition

 A solder paste is essentially powdered solder suspended in flux paste.
 The tackiness of the flux holds components in place until the soldering reflow process melts the solder.
 As a result of environmental legislation, most solders today, including solder pastes, are made of lead-free alloys.

 Classification

 By size

 The size and shape of the metal particles in the solder paste determines how well the paste will "print".
 A solder ball is spherical in shape; this helps in reducing surface oxidation and ensures good joint formation with the adjoining particles.
 Irregular particle sizes are not used, as they tend to clog the stencil, causing printing defects.
 To produce a quality solder joint, it's very important for the spheres of metal to be very regular in size and have a low level of oxidation.

 Solder pastes are classified based on the particle size by IPC standard J-STD 005.
 The table below shows the classification type of a paste compared with the mesh size and particle size.
-Some suppliers use propriety particle size descriptions, Henkel/Loctite descriptions are given for comparison.
+Some suppliers use proprietary particle size descriptions, Henkel/Loctite descriptions are given for comparison.